 Probiotics: definition and mode of production

-The Russian scientist Elie Metchnikoff, in observing the long lifespan of yogurt-loving Bulgarian peasants, was one of the first to realise that certain lactic acid bacteria promote good gut and immune health.
+The Russian scientist Elie Metchnikoff, in observing the long lifespan of yogurt-loving Bulgarian peasants, was one of the first to realize that certain lactic acid bacteria promoted good gut and immune health.
 Indeed, he was awarded the Nobel prize in 1908 for his work on the subject.

-In the 1970s, the Japanese professor Tomotari Mitsuoka recommended oral administration of beneficial microorganisms (probiotics) for regulating balance of the gut flora.
+In the 1970s, the Japanese professor Tomotari Mitsuoka recommended oral administration of beneficial microorganisms (probiotics) to regulate balance of the gut flora.
 His book Intestinal Bacteria and Health (1978) remains a major reference in the field.
 Today’s scientists continue to follow his lead in exploring the benefits of various existing strains.

 But how exactly do you produce a probiotic?
 You first have to select a strain from a certified list.
 Once the strain has been cultivated, you obtain a biomass which is passed through a centrifuge to isolate the bacteria.
 This is freeze-dried to ensure the survival of as many microorganisms as possible, then ground into a powder and either encapsulated or packed into sachets.

 If so, alongside Full Spectrum Probiotic Formula, we would suggest taking FlavoFight.
 This ’flavobiotic’ contains orange tree flavonoids which promote the formation of short-chain fatty acids in the body (28).
 These are absorbed by intestinal mucosa and used as a source of energy by intestinal cells.
 This pro-immunity and anti-inflammatory supplement provides effective support for your digestive system and especially for strengthening your intestinal barrier.

 Are you also keen to support your immunity?